karunakar-09/karunakar-09/README.md

 - 👋 Hi, I’m @karunakar-09
 - 👀 I’m interested in ...software engineering
-- 🌱 I’m currently learning ...b.tech
+- 🌱 I’m currently learning ...java developing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...karunakardavidson9@gmail.com